-This article explains the setup instructions to work with the Service tab of Power BI Helper.
+This article explains the setup instructions to work with the Service tab of the Power BI Helper.
 Download Power BI Helper from here.
 Power BI Helper is a third party application, and any third party application if wants to connect to your tenant, needs to be authorized.
 You need to give permission to the Power BI Helper. and this article explains how this setup works.

 Power BI Helper does NOT store any information from your tenant.
 Nothing at all.
 List of workspaces, datasets, dashboards, reports, dataflows, users, everything is just populated runtime in the application to show to you.
 Nothing will be stored in our servers or databases.
 Not even your username and password and application ID.